tasnaps/FileCategorizer/README.md

   Matches file metadata with CSV data exported from Calibre using fuzzy string matching.

 - **Zero-Shot Classification:**
-  Uses Hugging Face's `facebook/bart-large-mnli` model for genre classification.
-Supports batch processing for efficient GPU usage.
+  Uses Hugging Face's `facebook/bart-large-mnli` model for genre classification, with support for batch processing to maximize GPU efficiency.

 - **Custom Classification Tag Mode:**
   Allows you to override the default classification by specifying a custom genre and a confidence threshold.
-When the custom tag is enabled, only files that meet the threshold are moved directly to the target directory.
+When enabled, only files that meet the threshold are moved directly to the target directory.

 - **User-Friendly GUI:**
   A clean, organized Tkinter interface for selecting files, configuring options, and monitoring progress.